Use AI to Amplify

 Through speaking, consulting, and the Socratic AI newsletter, Jay helps writers, educators, and institutions discover how to use AI thoughtfully — preserving what makes us human while harnessing technology’s potential.

-Why It Matters
+Why This Matters

 Refusing to engage with AI won’t make it go away.
 It just means we’re ceding the conversation to people who treat AI as a content factory.

 If you hold creativity sacrosanct but want to explore AI’s possibilities...
 If you wince at AI slop but refuse to surrender the fight to growth hackers...
-If you believe AI should support human creativity, not replace it... then you’re in the right place.
+If you believe AI should support human creativity, not outsource it... then you’re in the right place.

 The best way to defend human authenticity is for us to be the ones who shape how people use AI — and guide others toward using it in ways that honor human creativity.